Getting More Agency Clients (11 Proven Methods)

 Software and tools: If you have a tool or piece of software that’s relevant to your target clients, giving it away for free can be an effective way to get their attention.
 Neil Patel bought the keyword research tool Ubersuggest for $120,000.
 He spends roughly $250,000 per month on maintenance.
 He also gives most of its features for free.
 Why?
 Because it’s great at turning users into paying agency clients.

-In most cases, you’ll want to put some sort of lead capture form on your free product landing page.
+In most cases, you’ll want to put some sort of lead capture form on your lead capture landing pages.
 This way, you can collect the contact information of anyone who’s interested in what you’re offering.

 Once you have their information, you can reach out and start building a relationship—which could eventually lead to them becoming a paying client.